 Segregation and Recombination of Multiple Alleles –

-As we know that a normal gamete carries only one member out of the multiple series, so union of two brings the two genes of an allelic series together.
+As we know, a normal gamete carries only one member out of the multiple series, so the union of two brings the two genes of an allelic series together.
 The two memes may be in any possible combination.

-The principle underlying the segregation and recombination is applicable to crosses between any other two genes of that series, e.g., If chinchilla and albino are crossed, they will produce chinchilla (Homo), Chinchilla (hetero) and albino in a 1 : 2 : 1 ratio.
+The principle underlying the segregation and recombination applies to crosses between any other two genes of that series, e.g., If Chinchilla and albino are crossed, they will produce Chinchilla (Homo), Chinchilla (hetero) and albino in a 1: 2: 1 ratio.

 The appearance of F1 and F2 individuals will depend upon the degree of dominance of the genes involved.
-The alleles are not always related as dominant and recessive.
-Sometimes blending occurs between them.
+The alleles are not always related to dominant and recessive; sometimes, they blend.

 2. Multiple Allelic Series in Drosophila –

-In Drosophila Melanogaster, a number of multiple alleles are known, such as.
+In Drosophila Melanogaster, a number of multiple alleles are known.

 1. Wing character

-2. Eye color in Drosophila is determined by a series of about one dozen alleles of the eye color gene, black.
+2. Eye color in Drosophila is determined by a series of about one dozen black alleles of the eye color gene.

 Define multiple allomorphism.
 Discuss various theories to explain multiple allelomorphism.

-3. Heterochromatin theory of allelism – Chromosomal breakage and rearrangement sometimes brings the heterochromatin next to genes, which suppresses the expression of genes in question.
-In maize, there is evidence that position effects are sometimes due to the transposition of very minute fragments of heterochromatin too small to be visible under microscope.
+- Heterochromatin theory of allelism – Chromosomal breakage and rearrangement sometimes bring the heterochromatin next to genes, suppressing the expression of genes in question.
+In maize, there is evidence that position effects are sometimes due to the transposition of very minute fragments of heterochromatin that are too small to be visible under a microscope.

-It is often difficult to tell which of these theories explains a particular case of allelism and, in fact, it is possible that all three apply in different cases.
+It is often difficult to tell which theories explain a particular allelism case; all three may apply in different cases.

-4. Suballeles and iso-alleles – In maize, the ‘R’ series for the purple aleurone and purple plant color behave as though it was a compound gene.
-Stander has found that these genes from different strains are not exactly alike, in that they result in different distributions of the pigment.
+4. Suballeles and iso-alleles – In maize, the ‘R‘ series for the purple aleurone and purple plant color behave like a compound gene.
+Stander has found that these genes from different strains are not precisely alike because they result in different pigment distributions.
 These alleles are known as suballeles.

-Alleles which produce the same phenotypic effect in homozygous condition, but nevertheless differ, are referred to as iso-alleles.
-In Drosophila, White of different origins are not alike.
-For, when separate strains of whites are crossed to flies which carry one of the intermediate alleles (as eosin), the hybrids are not alike, some might show more dilution of eosin than others.
+Alleles that produce the same phenotypic effect in homozygous conditions but differ are called iso-alleles.
+In Drosophila, whites of different origins are not alike.
+For, when separate strains of whites are crossed to flies that carry one of the intermediate alleles (as eosin), the hybrids are not alike; some might show more dilution of eosin than others.

-Define multiple allelism and explain its role in the inheritance of ABO blood group in man.
+Define multiple allelism and explain its role in the inheritance of the ABO blood group in man.

 Blood Groups in Man –

 Human blood groups are an example of multiple alleles.
-The human population has 4 blood groups A, B, AB and O. These are determined by the presence of a specific mucopolysaccharide, the carbohydrate groups that are bound to lipid molecules of the membrane of red blood corpuscles.
-This substance is called antigen.
+The human population has 4 blood groups: A, B, AB, and O. These are determined by the presence of a specific mucopolysaccharide, the carbohydrate groups bound to lipid molecules of the membrane of red blood corpuscles.
+This substance is called an antigen.

-3. Persons with blood group A and B have antigen A and B
+- Persons with blood groups A and B have antigens A and B

-4. Persons with blood group O do not have any antigen.
+- Persons with blood group O do not have any antigens.

-The synthesis of these antigens is controlled by three alleles – IA, IB and IO.
+The synthesis of these antigens is controlled by three alleles – IA, IB, and IO.
 Blood group O phenotype is wild type and recessive.
-It is controlled by gene IO IO Thus IO is the wild gene and LA and LB are its two mutant alleles which exhibit codominance.
+Gene IO IO controls it.
+Thus, IO is the wild gene, and LA and LB are its two mutant alleles that exhibit codominance.
 Thus –

-4. The genotype of persons with blood groups AB is – LA LB (Dominant).
+- The genotype of persons with blood group AB is – LA LB (Dominant).

-The gene A and B are dominant to gene IO but are codominant to each other and both are expressed when present together.
+The genes A and B are dominant to gene IO but are codominant to each other, and both are expressed when present together.

 Inheritance of blood group –